peteroupc/MailLib/docs/PeterO.Mail.NamedAddress.md

     public NamedAddress(
         string address);

-Initializes a new instance of the NamedAddress class.
+Initializes a new instance of the class.
 Examples:

  *  `john@example.com`